aster-test-generation/Co-Aster-EMB/README.md

 In the built `dist` folder, the files will be organized as follows:
- `<name>-sut.jar` will be the non-instrumented SUTs, whereas their executable drivers will be called `<name>-evomaster-runner.jar`.
+ `<name>-sut.jar` will be the non-instrumented SUTs, whereas their executable drivers for white-box testing will be called `<name>-evomaster-runner.jar`.
  Instrumentation can be done at runtime by attaching the `evomaster-agent.jar` JavaAgent.
-If you are running experiments with EvoMaster, this will be automatically attached when running experiments with `exp.py` (available in the EvoMaster's repository).
+If you are running experiments with EvoMaster, this will be automatically attached when running experiments with experiment scripts (discussed in next section).
 Or it can be attached manually with JVM option `-Devomaster.instrumentation.jar.path=evomaster-agent.jar` when starting the driver.

-For running experiments with EvoMaster, you can also "start" each driver directly from an IDE (e.g., IntelliJ).
-Each of these drivers has a "main" method that is running a REST API (binding on default port 40100), where each operation (like start/stop/reset the SUT) can be called via an HTTP message by EvoMaster.

 You can also build (and install) each module separately, based on needs.